On the zeros of Weng zeta functions for Chevalley groups: Proof of Proposition

 for $w \in W_p$.
 Hence, by Lemma \ref{lem1002} and the fact that $\langle \lambda_p, w^{-1}\alpha_p^\vee \rangle=\langle w \lambda_p, \alpha_p^\vee \rangle=1$ for $w \in W_p$, we obtain

 With this formula, we obtain \eqref{tem_02} by applying \eqref{tem_01} to $\Phi_p$, $\Delta_p$ and $\rho_p$.

-By the theorem of \cite[section 4.7]{MR2310297}, the right-hand side of \eqref{tem_02} is positive, in particular, it is not equal to zero.
+By the volume hypothesis \eqref{VF}, the right-hand side of \eqref{tem_02} is positive, in particular, it is not equal to zero.
 In fact, it should be a product of special values of the Riemann zeta function and volumes of several (truncated) domains corresponding to irreducible components of $\Phi_p$.
 Hence \eqref{1002} follows.
 We complete the proof of Lemma \ref{1002}. \end{proof}

 {\bf Proof of Proposition \ref{prop_0605}.} Using real numbers $C_{p,w}$ and $D_{p,w}$ defined in \eqref{0502_1} and \eqref{1001_1}, respectively, we have